ncmiller/goals/diaries/piano.md

 - [x] First Lessons in Bach, 2.
 Minuet
 - [x] First Lessons in Bach, 3.
 Minuet
 - [x] First Lessons in Bach, 4.
 Polonaise
-- [ ] First Lessons in Bach, 5.
+- [x] First Lessons in Bach, 5.
 March
+- [x] First Lessons in Bach, 6.
+Minuet
+- [ ] First Lessons in Bach, 7.
+Minuet
 - [ ] Peacherine Rag (stretch piece)

 -----------------------

+## Sunday, March 5.
+2017

+Things are coming along nicely.
+I think my sight-reading is getting a little better.
+Blazed through Minuet 6 in a few days, though it was pretty easy.
+I'm working on another easy minuet now.
+Still really enjoying playing all Bach all the time - it's so much better than the Alfred's books and their hokey songs which are a chore to listen to.

 ## Sunday, February 26.
 2017